3 Test coverage and optimization

 This chapter covers

-We introduced idiomatic package design principles and testing in the last chapter and implemented and tested a package called url using the testing package and the go test tool.
-In this chapter, we'll measure our package's test coverage to help us identify what we still need to test.
-Then, we'll improve our code's performance by benchmarking and profiling.
-Lastly, we'll look into running parallel tests and detecting possible data race issues.
+Chapter 2 introduced idioms and testing, and we implemented and tested a package called url using the testing package and the go test tool.
+In this chapter, we’ll measure our package’s test coverage to identify what we still need to test.
+Then we’ll improve our code’s performance by benchmarking and profiling, (Idiomatic code is efficient and eliminates unnecessary inefficiencies.)
+Last, we’ll look at running parallel tests and detecting possible data race issues.

 3.1 Test coverage

 As radar scans for objects within a radius, test coverage examines our code to identify which parts are tested and which are not.
-Test coverage is a way of cross-checking to see which sections of code our tests are exercising and verifying, or in other words, covering.
+Test coverage is a way of cross-checking which sections of code our tests are exercising and verifying—in other words, covering.
 This section discusses test coverage.
-We'll measure the test coverage of our url package and see what it means to reach 100% test coverage.
-We'll then start fixing bugs in our code.
+We’ll measure the test coverage of our url package and see what it means to reach 100% test coverage.
+Then we’ll start fixing bugs in our code.

 3.1.1 Measuring test coverage